Balmy-protocol/earn-core/src/vault/README.md

 much as possible.

 After the 255 complete losses limit has been reached, the vault will simply set all position balances to zero.
-It will be up to each strategy to distribute any left funds in a way they deem fit.
+It will then be up to each strategy to distribute any left funds in a way they deem fit.